IvanilsoDaSilva/prompt-commands/README.md

 <h2 align="right">1.1.
 INTRODUCTION 📰</h2>

+Welcome to the "prompt-commands" repository.
+Here, I aim to create a valuable resource for all beginner developers, who want to improve their skills in using Windows terminal.

+<h2 align="right">1.2.
+DESCRIPTION 📝</h2>

 This Git repository was created for the purpose of storing and documenting a collection of common Windows terminal commands.
 Here, you'll find a variety of commands frequently used during project development with Windows, from basic operations to more advanced tasks.

-<h2 align="right">1.2.
-DESCRIPTION 📝</h2>

 <h2 align="right">1.3.
 TECHNOLOGIES 💻</h2>